Oregon city drops fight to keep Google water use private

 He said Google’s data centers in The Dalles used enough water in 2021 to cover the city’s entire 7 square miles (18 square kilometers) 3 inches (7.6 centimeters) deep.

-The Dalles Mayor Richard Mays said Google had previously insisted its water usage in The Dalles was a trade secret because the company was concerned about competitors knowing how it cools its servers, but then changed its position and agreed to release the water records for The Dalles.
+The Dalles Mayor Richard Mays said Google had previously insisted its water usage was a trade secret because the company was concerned about competitors knowing how it cools its servers, but then changed its position and agreed to release the water records.

 “That’s why we backed off (the lawsuit),” Mays told The Oregonian/OregonLive.

-In a settlement filed Wednesday with Wasco County Circuit Court, The Dalles agreed to provide 10 years of water use data for Google and to provide annual water usage in future years, the newspaper reported.

-The Oregonian/OregonLive said the case represents a major test of Oregon public records law.
-The newspaper had requested Google’s records last year.
+The Oregonian/OregonLive, which had requested Google’s records last year, said the case represents a major test of Oregon public records law.

 “This seemed to be a perfect example of a clash of two important storylines, both the expansion of big businesses and the public resource that they need to use,” Therese Bottomly, editor of The Oregonian/OregonLive, was quoted as saying.